open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 ### Version Skew Strategy
 N/A

-## Drawbacks
-1. Is one scalar enough? any other missed use cases?
-For example, spreading depends on previous choice.

 ## Alternative
 ### Support user-defined scheduler
-As and end user, can specify the user-defined scheduler name in placement, and let a customized scheduler to generate placement decision.
+As an end user, can specify the user-defined scheduler name in placement, and let a customized scheduler generate placement decisions.
 In this way, extensible scheduling can also be achieved.

 Pros:
   - More flexible, the customized scheduler can schedule based on resource usage, SLA, metrics, etc.